-School leadership including MRA Directors and Assistant Directors met on the following dates to provide consultation and feedback from their staff, students, and parents about MRA's educational program including actions and services contained herein: April 4th, April 29th, and May 2nd.
-Additionally, MRA directors and Regional Coordinators met on April 4th, April 25th, May 2nd, May 9th, May 16th, and May 23rd.
-Feedback from Education Partners was collected and analyzed by school leaders in the creation of the LCAP.
-MRA consulted with the SELPA Administrator in May of 2021.
+School leadership including YVC Directors and Assistant Directors met on the following dates to provide consultation and feedback from their staff, students, and parents about YVC's educational program including actions and services contained herein: April 4th, April 29th, and May 2nd.
+Additionally, YVC directors and Regional Coordinators met on April 4th, April 25th, May 2nd, May 9th, May 16th, and May 23rd.
+Feedback from educational partners was collected and analyzed by school leaders in the creation of the LCAP.
+YVC consulted with the SELPA Administrator in March of 2022.
 Recommendations from this consultation included incorporating both formal and informal data collection into our MTSS process and teacher/parent training in order to more effectively drive the selection of appropriate interventions and support.
-This recommendation was incorporated into Goal 1, Action 13, and Goal 2, Action 3.
+This recommendation was incorporated into Goal 1, Action 13 and Goal 2, Action 3.

 Translation services were available as needed.
-The school made a strong effort to ensure that voices were heard from Educational Partners throughout these meetings that represented English Learner students, socioeconomically disadvantaged students, and homeless students.
+The school made a strong effort to ensure that voices were heard from educational partners throughout these meetings that represented English Learner students, socioeconomically disadvantaged students, and homeless students.
 At these meetings, the following information was shared by the school: Available dashboard data, local data, previous LCAP goals, progress made toward meeting LCAP goals/metrics, and budget information.
-Educational Partners were then given the opportunity to respond to the plan, providing feedback, questions for the Executive Director, or comments.
+Educational partners were then given the opportunity to respond to the plan, providing feedback, questions for the Executive Director, or comments.
 The PAC and DELAC committees did not submit any formal comments to the Executive Director for a written response.

 A draft of the plan was made available for public comment in the school's office so that members of the public would have time to review and provide public comment prior to board approval.
-MRA advertised the publishing of the draft and invitation for public comment via the Weekly Buzz parent and community newsletter and school website.
-Educational Partners were encouraged to provide feedback by telephone, email, or by mailing written comments to our office.
+YVC advertised the publishing of the draft and invitation for public comment via the Weekly Buzz parent and community newsletter and school website.
+Educational partners were encouraged to provide feedback by telephone, email. or by mailing written comments to our office.

-Once all the Educational Partner feedback was collected, the school leadership team analyzed the feedback and used it to draft the LCAP.
+Once all the educational partner feedback was collected, the school leadership team analyzed the feedback and used it to draft the LCAP.
 The most common topics of success and needs collected throughout the feedback process were given priority in the writing of the LCAP, although many other topics were addressed.
 The public was notified of the opportunity to submit comments and the LCAP was posted on the school website from April 8th through April 25th in draft form for the public comment period.
 An overview of the LCAP and the updates made this year were presented in draft form during the Open Session Board Meeting on February 24, 2021, during the Public Hearing.
-Feedback included the following: MRA was encouraged to offer a more complete demographic breakdown.
+Feedback included the following: YVC was encouraged to offer a more complete demographic breakdown.
 This change was made to the final draft.
-No other feedback was given regarding the LCAP draft so the final draft of the LCAP and budget was approved on June 21st at a regularly scheduled Board Meeting.
+At the public hearing, a parent spoke in support of the school's systems and programs, including individualized learning for families with teacher support.
+The final draft of the LCAP and budget was approved on June 21st at a regularly scheduled Board Meeting.